Canceling Your Event: 8 Examples from Leading Brands

 Wrapping Up: Canceling Your Event

-Given the current state of COVID-19, canceling events is a moral imperative but it's also a logical one.
+Given the current state of COVID-19 and the delta variant, canceling events is a moral imperative but it's also a logical one.
 Most if not all event registrants are planning to not attend events and most municipalities are formally banning large gatherings.

 What will be trickier is our gradual return to the status quo, when audiences are once again comfortable convening in an in-person setting.